Veterinary Group Opens A Location In A New City With Incredible Lease Terms For A Much Larger Space

 As with any veterinarian’s office, zoning can be an issue.
 Surrounding businesses can be nervous about noise and loose pets.
 With no guarantees and the potential for blind spots, PRG included a permit contingency in Texas Vet Group’s lease.
 The permit contingency meant that Texas Vet Group could terminate their lease and be released from obligations if the city decided not to grant their permit for a vet office.

-Through their in depth property search, PRG found a stand alone commercial property that had been occupied for the past 20 years was now on the market.
-Texas Vet Group’s other locations were stand alone spaces, so they felt very comfortable with the parking arrangements and upkeep that would come with the lease.
+Through their in-depth property search, PRG found a stand-alone commercial property that had been occupied for the past 20 years and was now on the market.
+Texas Vet Group’s other locations were stand-alone spaces, so they felt very comfortable with the parking arrangements and upkeep that would come with the lease.
 The building was located at a hard corner intersection with light, which made it impossible to miss.
-It checked the high level boxes of a great location.
+It checked the high-level boxes of a great location.

 The building was 20% bigger than Texas Vet Group needed, so PRG negotiated the price down on rent to match what the rental rate would have been at a smaller space.

 From finding a stand-alone building for Texas Vet Group to replicate their success, to their in-depth knowledge of details including a permit contingency in the lease, PRG protected their client every step of the way while positioning them for success long after the lease was signed.

 PRG’s value in this case extended far beyond finding an available space in a specific small neighborhood in a mid-size metro.
 PRG relentlessly pushed for clarity by knowing what to ask for, when to ask for it, and not being afraid that an unfavorable answer would mean losing a deal.

 With incredibly skilled negotiations, PRG saved Texas Vet Group over $500,000 in free rent and TI allowance, with $360,000 of that savings coming from the lower rental rate to make up for the larger footprint of the building.